Why Are German Christmas Markets So Popular?

 You don’t have to be German to love traditional German Christmas Markets.
 The twinkling lights, merry music, hot mulled wine and tidy wooden vendor stalls are a favorite with everyone.
-In fact, many visitors travel to Germany just for the Christmas markets alone.

 Why are German Christmas markets so popular?
 Maybe it has to do with some of their beloved holiday traditions.
 Here are some of the reasons that people come back year after year during the holiday season:

 It’s usually cold at Christmastime in Germany, but drinking hot mulled wine can help keep you warm.
 With its cinnamon, cloves and other spices, Glühwein just smells like Christmas.

 Every Christmas market sells mulled wine and every German region has its own variation.
 Frankfurt, for instance, is famous for apple Glühwein, which is a mulled wine made with hard apple cider.
 Yummy!